 Although these figures seem low it’s worth being aware of conditions that could increase your chances of developing pre-eclampsia.

-- If you have diabetes, high blood pressure or kidney disease before starting pregnancy
+If you had diabetes, high blood pressure or kidney disease before becoming pregnant

 Other things that can contribute to your chances of developing pre-eclampsia include: